horojan/landing-page/README.md

 # odin-design

-For The Odin Project's 2nd assignment about design layout.
+The second major project of TOP, a design layout using everything I've learned (for now).